rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   Nietzsche
     -   "God is dead"
     -   "the mouth of the first immoralist", *Ecce Homo*
+    -   "The Death of God and the Death of Morality" [^Leiter2019]
 -   Heidegger
     -   Dasein
 -   Sartre